-Australian true crime author and serial killer expert Amanda Howard has spent years corresponding with literally hundreds of serial killers.
-She’s not a fangirl type, though—it’s for her research on the 18 books she’s written.
-Her most recent book is a bit of a departure from the serial killer topic, though—find out more about it here.
+Known as "the serial killer whisperer," Australian true crime author and serial killer expert Amanda Howard has spent years corresponding with literally hundreds of serial killers.
+She’s not a fangirl type, though—it’s for her research on the many books she’s written.
+Amanda has published 26 books, appeared on several TV and radio programs and has been featured in various newspapers and magazines.
+In her many books, she has written about some of the most notorious and infamous killers across the globe.
+She is also the host of the podcast Monsters Who Murder.

 I spoke with Howard about her years talking to these murderers, why she does it, and about some of the mementos she’s received from them.
 One of the creepiest gifts she ever received was a meaty recipe from cannibal killer Arthur Shawcross—suggesting she use herself as the main ingredient!